stealthizer/StrataBlitz/docs/instructions.md

             - It moves from left to right, to left in a continuous loop
             - Boss1 rotates over the center of the image clockwise
             - to kill Boss1 it needs 10 bullet hits
+            - score is 200 points
             - when is defeated, the screen fades to black, shows "Level 2" and despawns.
 It continues
     - Level 2:
         Background screen for this level is background_level2.png This level begins after defeating Boss1.
 The Boss1 disappears for the rest of the game.
         - Common enemies:
             - They com from above randomly.
 They will move linearly down.
             - enemy_tank1.png don't shoot.
 Is moderate fast.
-Takes 1 shots do destroy. its 60x96 pixels
+Takes 1 shots do destroy. its 60x96 pixels. score is 5 points
             - enemy_tank2.png don't shoot.
 Is slow.
-Takes 3 shots do destroy
+Takes 3 shots do destroy.
+Score is 15 points

         - Boss2:
             - boss2 is 283x400 and is named enemy_boss2.png
             - boss2 spawns 10 seconds after beginning the level 2
             - it appears from outside the screen, onto the top-center of the screen and stays in top all the encounter
             - it takes 25 missiles to kill boss2
+            - score is 300 points
             - After killing boss2 continue to End
     - End
         - After killing boss2 the screen fades in black and you win the game